Chrisae9/chis-website/content/blog/tutorial-minecraft.md

 ### I had a dbus error so I found this fix

-So there's a long standing issue where the `XDG_RUNTIME_DIR` environment variable doesn't get set properly, or at all, when users log in, and therefore can't access the user D-Bus.
+So there's a long-standing issue where the `XDG_RUNTIME_DIR` environment variable doesn't get set properly, or at all, when users log in, and therefore can't access the user D-Bus.
 This happens when the user logs in via some other method than the local graphical console.

 You can work around this by adding to the user's `\$HOME/.bashrc`: